-2 min read ✭ In this post, you will learn how the sprint framework will help organizations streamline marketing and fundraising efforts and solve problems and create ideas faster as a team.
+2 min to read ✭ In this post, you will learn how the sprint framework will help organizations streamline marketing and fundraising efforts and solve problems and create ideas faster as a team.

 The Sprint Framework

 Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days is a book written by Jake Knapp and his team that gives nonprofits and other organizations strategies and a streamlined process for how to ultimately function more effectively as a team.
 His book also comes with resources on the web that will teach you how to run a successful design sprint.
 The framework that Knapp sets up in his book can be applied to key challenges in the workplace and help improve your marketing and fundraising efforts in a fraction of the time that your classic processes may take.

 Putting the Framework into Action

 At Community Boost, the sprint framework has become very beneficial to our marketing and fundraising campaign.
 For example, we realized we needed to improve upon our low recurring revenue, and the best way to do this was by increasing recurring donor offers.
 We used Knapp’s sprint framework and got to work on finding ways to solve our problem.
 We sketched out possible solutions, mapped out a storyboard, and then we prototyped and received actual donor supporter feedback.
 This experience made us feel more prepared to go to market effectively, and with this process, we solved upwards of 80% of future messaging problems.

 How the Framework Can Help You